awsdocs/amazon-efs-user-guide/doc_source/mounting-fs-mount-cmd-general.md

 We recommend that you do not specify any other `umount` options\.
 Avoid setting any other `umount` options that are different from the defaults\.

-You can verify that your Amazon EFS file system has been unmounted by running the `df` command to display the disk usage statistics for the file systems currently mounted on your Linux\-based Amazon EC2 instance\.
+You can verify that your Amazon EFS file system has been unmounted by running the `df` command\.
+This command displays the disk usage statistics for the file systems currently mounted on your Linux\-based Amazon EC2 instance\.
 If the Amazon EFS file system that you want to unmount isn’t listed in the `df` command output, this means that the file system is unmounted\.

 **Example Example: Identify the Mount Status of an Amazon EFS File System and Unmount It**